Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Semi-analytic evaluation of including the distribution of source parameters

 \section{Semi-analytic evaluation of $\beta$ including the distribution of source parameters}

-In this appendix we discuss an approach to the computation of $\beta(H_0)$ and $\beta(\Xi_0)$, that allows us to include the effect of the distribution of source parameters, with a relatively simple semi-analytic technique.
-This provides simple and ready to use formulas, without having to resort to a MC, a better physical understanding of some effects, and a check for the MC itself.
+\red{In this appendix we discuss an approach to the computation of $\beta(H_0)$ and $\beta(\Xi_0)$, that allows us to include the effect of the distribution of source parameters, with a relatively simple semi-analytic technique.
+We stress that, for producing our final results, we have used only our MC computation of $\beta$ (to be briefly discussed in app.~\ref{sect:ourMC}).
+However, the semi-analytic computation that we discuss here provides simple and ready to use formulas, a physical understanding of some effects, and a check for the MC itself, so we find useful to present it here. }

 We will limit ourselves to the distribution of component masses and orbit inclination, although the technique could in principle be generalized to other parameters.
-For the orbit inclination we assume a uniform prior for the source population (the factor $|Q(\cos\iota,\hatO)|^2 $ will then affect $p_{\rm det}(\theta)$, preferentially selecting face-on sources).
-The distribution of masses for the BH-BH population is more uncertain.
-We keep it for the moment generic, and we denote it as $\tilde{p}_0(m_1,m_2)$.
+For the orbit inclination we assume a uniform prior for the source population.
+We keep for the moment generic the distribution of masses for the BH-BH population, and we denote it as $\tilde{p}_0(m_1,m_2)$.
 We will later specify it to the broken power-law distribution (\ref{brokenpowerlaw}) proposed in \cite{Abbott:2020niy}.